ajstewart/racs-historical-transients/README.md

 ## Transient Searching
 The pipeline works by matching each SUMSS source in the image with the nearest ASKAP source extracted.

 Good matches are deemed those that are <= the max separation defined by the user.
 Above this is considered to have no match.
-Using this approach the results are categorised into four categories:
+This provides 3 different sub-types of cross matches:

 * **No ASKAP Match to SUMSS** - This defines a SUMSS source that has no ASKAP source matched to it within the max separation limit.
 * **No SUMSS Match to ASKAP** - This defines an ASKAP source that has not been matched to a SUMSS source within the max separation limit **AND** has an integrated flux density such that it would be at least a 5 sigma detection in the SUMSS image (this does not yet account for spectral index).
-* **Large Ratio** - These are sources that are good matches but have a integrated ASKAP/SUMSS flux ratio that is >/< the median flux ratio +/- standard deviation.
 * **Good Matches** - The sources that are defined as being a good match (including the large ratio sources).

+From here, force extractions are performed using Aegean where a source has not been found.
+This enables the flux ratio to be computed for each crossmatch source - no matter the sub type.
+Transient candidates are those sources which have a flux ratio >= 2.0.

 ## Output
 In the top level directory will be: